June grass (Koeleria macrantha), a cool-season native grass, is abundant at Denison Prairie. Photo: Bruce Schuette

-Denison Prairie is located in Barton County on Zodiac Road, about 3 miles west of Sheldon.
+Denison Prairie is in Barton County on Zodiac Road (which is the Vernon-Barton County line), about 3 miles west of Sheldon.
 From I-49, take exit 88 and turn south onto the outer road on the west side of the highway.
 Drive 1 mile south until the road turns west and becomes Zodiac Road, then continue west for 2.5 miles.
 The prairie is on the south side of the road.
 Park on the side of the gravel road; although there are several dirt entrances, parking in these areas is discouraged due to soil erosion.

 To visit the reconstruction area on the east side of the property, use GPS N37 38.888 W94 20.744 (in decimal degrees, 37.648133 -094.345733).
 To visit the original prairie on the west side of the property, use GPS N37 38.896 W94 21.293 (in decimal degrees, 37.6482667, -094.3548833).